 CarpeVITA’s full spectrum of senior care services provides our clients with the best value.
-We create a personalized care plan for your loved one that includes care management services and home care services along with other services that might be needed, such as adult day services and preventative services.
+We create a personalized care plan for your loved one that includes care management services and home care services along with other services that might be needed, such as preventative services.
 This allows you to have not only the convenience of one point of contact for all of your loved one’s health needs, but also the opportunity to provide your loved one with a comprehensive care solution that helps them thrive.
 Learn more about these bundled options here!

 Knowing how to pay for home care can feel daunting and can be a strain on a family’s wallet.
 In many cases, there are financial options that can help lessen the burden, and many people find that home care works out to be the most affordable assisted living option.
 We’ll walk you through those Home Care Affordability options below.

 In many cases, there will be some out-of-pocket expenses for home care, especially if you want services that are not covered by Medicare or your insurance, such as personal care and companion care.
 While this can be expensive, home care is often a less expensive option than nursing homes or assisted living facilities because of the flexibility you can take advantage of.
 Oftentimes, private pay can be combined with some of the additional payment methods explained below, helping you to more easily afford home care.

 If you have long-term care insurance, it could cover a portion of your home care costs.
 Contact your insurance agent to learn about your individual plan.

 Some HMO’s, health insurance and long-term care insurance companies provide home health care coverage.
 Since all plans vary, it is best to call your insurance company to go over your coverage.

 To help pay for home care, in-force policies can be converted into pre-funded financial accounts from which monthly benefit stipends are disbursed.
 Contact your life insurance company to learn more.